mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

     [AnimatedChart3]: ../../assets/tutorials/chart/animated_advanced_chart.gif

 Congratulations!
 You've now gained insights into harnessing the power of a LLM and Vizro-AI for crafting advanced charts and improving formatting.
-Don't forget, enabling `explain=True` is a good way of learning more about how a chart can be further improved and formatted.
+Don't forget, enabling `return_elements=True` in `.plot()` and check `chart_insights` and `code_explanation` is a good way of learning more about how a chart can be further improved and formatted.

 Advanced charts are well-suited for [Vizro](https://github.com/mckinsey/vizro/tree/main/vizro-core) dashboard applications.
 You can create a chart using `vizro-ai` to plug into your `vizro` dashboard in seconds!